|The American Legion

 VETERAN SERVICES: Veteran’s Service Officer, James Patterson’s report contained details of activities he was involved in as

 Maury County’s Veteran’s Service Officer.
-He reported that 1,039 veterans/ spouses/ or children of veterans were assisted in
+He reported that 910 veterans/ spouses/ or children of veterans were assisted in some

-some way during the month of October.
-Requests were filed for six (6) military grave markers in October.
+way during the month of February.
+Requests were filed for eight (8) military grave markers in January.
 We assisted 11 veterans

-and their families with food.
-Assisted 3 veterans and their families with part of their utilities, bought gas for 5 veterans, and assisted
+and their families with food, assisted 6 veterans and their families with part of their utilities.
+We bought gas for 5 veterans, and

 Those and other details about how we are assisting Maury County veterans are now being stored in the minutes log along with the

-Post members on sick call are; Don Richardson, Donald Cooper, James Parrish, Robert P. Norman, Jimmy Hill, Paul Carpenter,
+SICK CALL: Post members on sick call are; Don Richardson, James Parrish, Robert P. Norman, Jimmy Hill, Paul Carpenter, Larry

-Larry Hann, William T. Wall, Michael Lampley, Charles (Dewey) Skellington, Frank McBride, and Thomas Ladd.
+Hann, William T. Wall, Charles (Dewey) Skellington, J.B.
+Napier, Bobby Harris, and Frank McBride.

 UNFINISHED BUSINESS: None